Arizona's Finest Regenerative Clinic

 Corticosteroids are powerful anti-inflammatory medications that are very effective for decreasing inflammation in the body triggered by acute injuries.
 By injecting cortisone into a specific area of inflammation pain can be lessened quickly to help facilitate physical rehabilitation and recovery from an injury.

-This treatment is used sparingly in our Regenerative Medicine and Functional Medicine model only to “rescue” the patient from pain and facilitate other treatments to address the underlying problems.
+This treatment is used sparingly in our Integrative Orthopedics and Functional Medicine model only to “rescue” the patient from pain and facilitate other treatments to address the underlying problems.

 Corticosteroids used repeatedly can suppress your body’s natural healing mechanisms and actually weaken tissues in time leading to accelerated degeneration.